Why Is Fluoride Added to Drinking Water?

 About the Author

-Dr. Bryce Cushing is an experienced pediatric dentist who has been working in the field for more than 15 years.
+Dr. Bryce Cushing has been working in the pediatric dental field for more than 15 years.
 He earned his dental doctorate from the Virginia Commonwealth University School of Dentistry, graduating with honors.
 He later completed a pediatric residency at the University of Florida College of Dentistry.
 Currently, he is a proud member of numerous professional organizations, including the American Academy of Pediatric Dentistry.
 To learn more about fluoride or to schedule an appointment for your child, visit his website or call (402) 773-7873.